Your organic traffic dropped. We find out why and tell you what to fix first.

 Internal architecture

-Cannibalization, orphaned pages, weak topical clusters, diluted authority, and poor page prioritization.
+We inspect cannibalization, orphaned pages, weak topical clusters, diluted authority, and poor page prioritization that may be starving important pages.

 06 Market